vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

     ![command-history](./images/remediate-command-history.png)

 3. Click on the **Command ID** link to see more details about the command.
 You will see a line for each target with a link referencing the Instance ID.
 If you then click on the **Instance ID**, you will see each step of the command that is executed.
 Note that some steps are skipped because they do not apply to the operating system of the instance.
 Also, you only see the first part of the command output.
 If you want to see all of the output you can configure Systems Manager to direct the output into an Amazon S3 bucket.
+Wait for the patching operation to complete before continuing.

     You have now completed the patching operation.
 In the Verify Phase, you will re-assess the environment with Amazon Inspector.